ViLourenco/my-calendar-pro/readme.txt

 * Feature: restrict access for non-admins to only be able to edit from front-end; no access to WP Admin for calendar.
 * Feature: schedule periodic imports by URL

+= 1.5.2 =

+* Feature: Set categories on posts created from events
+* Action: do_action( 'mcp_post_published', $post_id, $event );
+* Bug fix: Only add an event from post when the event title is defined.
+* Bug fix: Event description field forced overwrite of post content if event not created.

 = 1.5.1 =

 * Bug fix: Handling of license activation response